| 1.

 is more frustrating and disappointing for a buyer than

-another buyer!
+find out that it just went into escrow.
 I have been with many buyers who find a

 out that the home is gone!
+Also, many buyers feel

 My advice: If

-you find the "right" home, make an offer
+you find the right home, make an offer

-time to make a decision.
+sale will just sit there and that you can take your time to make a decision.
 While this is true with some

 homes, it often is not.
 Think about it this way: You